 1a.
 What is ShelterBox?

 ShelterBox is an international disaster relief charity and a global Rotary club project.
 The charity was set up in 2000 to provide rapid disaster aid to families all over the world made homeless by disasters.
 The first disaster we responded to was an earthquake in Gujarat, India, in January 2001.
-ShelterBox is also supported by affiliated organisations.
+ShelterBox also is supported by affiliated organizations.

 1b.
 What does ShelterBox do?

 ShelterBox responds instantly to disasters providing shelter, warmth and dignity anywhere in the world.
-A ShelterBox supplies an extended family with a tent and lifesaving equipment to use while they are displaced or homeless.
-The contents are tailored depending on the nature and location of the disaster, with great care taken sourcing every item to ensure it is robust enough to be of lasting value.
+A ShelterBox supplies an extended family with a domicile tent and lifesaving equipment to use while they are displaced or homeless.
+The contents are tailored to fit the nature and location of the disaster, with great care taken sourcing every item to ensure it is robust enough to be of lasting value.

 1c.
 What is the link with Rotary?

-In the early days of ShelterBox, Rotary Club of Helston-Lizard, England, adopted the concept as its millennium project.
-Since then, and with the continued support from Rotary, ShelterBox has grown remarkably and is now a Rotary Project Partner.
-This partnership enables both of us to collaborate more closely to bring relief and temporary shelter to survivors of natural disasters worldwide.
+In the early days of ShelterBox, the Rotary Club of Helston-Lizard, England, adopted the concept as its millennium project.
+Since then, and with the continued support from Rotarians worldwide, ShelterBox has grown remarkably and now is a Rotary Project Partner.
+This partnership enables both of us to collaborate more closely to bring relief and temporary shelter to survivors of disasters worldwide.
 The project partner agreement builds on both of our strengths in responding to disasters all over the world.

 1d.
 Who funds ShelterBox?

-ShelterBox is funded by public donations.
-From initial support of the local community, the project now receives donations from supporters worldwide.
-We are also part of the Department of International Development’s (DFID) Rapid Response Facility that allows us to access funding within 72 hours of a disaster, enabling us to do what we do best – delivering emergency shelter and equipment to families in the shortest time possible.
-Public donations continue to be of vital importance to us as the Rapid Response Facility will only be activated in the event of a large-scale crisis.
+ShelterBox is funded by public donations — companies, organizations, and individuals.
+We also are part of the Department of International Development’s (DFID) Rapid Response Facility that allows us to access funding within 72 hours of a disaster, enabling us to do what we do best — deliver emergency shelter and equipment in the shortest time possible.
+Public donations continue to be of vital importance as the Rapid Response Facility will only be activated in the event of a large-scale crisis.
 We do not receive funding from the DEC (Disasters Emergency Committee).

 1e.
 Value for money?